 It describes Koch himself--at least his political persona.
 Whereas many elected officials exude blandness to avoid offending voters, Koch enjoyed telling people off.
 When asked at a mayoral press conference whether the city had a moral obligation to build housing for the homeless, Koch first disputed the benefit to be gained from the cost of such a commitment.
 Then he couldn't resist adding, "It boggles my mind that people can say these idiotic things.
 It's idiotic.
 IDIOTIC."

 A gaffe to almost any other politician was his normal way of speaking.

-In his most famous saying, Koch seemed to elide the city and himself.
-"How'm I doin'?," he'd shout at people walking down the street, as if inviting them to cheer for him, the city and themselves.
-Most obliged by laughing and shouting back something positive.
-A few flipped him off, but they were outnumbered, probably, by those who showed thumbs up.
+In his most famous saying, Koch seemed to elide the city and himself: "How'm I doin'?!"
+He'd shout it at people walking down the street, as if inviting them to cheer for him, the city and themselves.
+Most obliged by laughing and calling back something positive.
+A few flipped him off, but they were outnumbered, probably, by those who flashed thumbs up.

 A Bronx Boy

 Koch was born in the Bronx in 1924 and grew up in Newark during The Great Depression.
 He saw combat as an infantryman in World War II.
 In 1963, he was a member of the Greenwich Village Independent Democrats when he took on power broker Carmine DeSapio in a long-shot race for district leader--and won.

 A natural campaigner, Koch won a seat in Congress in 1969.
 He served four terms and then beat Mario Cuomo in the 1977 Democratic mayoral primary before winning Gracie Mansion.